Armin-Saadat/pose-prediction-autoencoder/README.md

 ## _Absract_:

-Human pose prediction is defined as predicting the hu-man  keypoints  locations  for  future  frames,  given  the  ob-served ones for past frames.
-It has numerous applicationsin various fields like autonomous driving.
-This task can beseen as a fine-grained task while human bounding box pre-diction  deals  with  more  coarse-grained  information.
-Theformer has been investigated less and here, we modify oneof the previously-used architectures of bounding box pre-diction to do a harder task of pose prediction in the SoMoFchallenge.
-The results show the effectiveness of the pro-posed method in evaluation metrics.
+Human pose prediction is defined as predicting the human  keypoints  locations  for  future  frames,  given  the  observed ones for past frames.
+It has numerous applicationsin in various fields like autonomous driving.
+This task can be seen as a fine-grained task while human bounding box prediction  deals  with  more  coarse-grained  information.
+The former has been investigated less and here, we modify one of the previously used architectures of bounding box prediction to do a harder task of pose prediction in the SoMoF challenge.
+The results show the effectiveness of the proposed method in evaluation metrics.

 ## Introduction:
-This is the official code for the Abstract ["Towards Human Pose Prediction using the Encoder-Decoder LSTM"](statics/Towards-human-prediction-using-encoder-decoder-lstm.pdf), accepted and published in ["ICCVW 2021"](https://somof.stanford.edu/workshops/iccv21)
+This is the official code for the extended abstract ["Towards Human Pose Prediction using the Encoder-Decoder LSTM"](statics/Towards-human-prediction-using-encoder-decoder-lstm.pdf), accepted and published in ["ICCVW 2021"](https://somof.stanford.edu/workshops/iccv21)

 ## Table of Contents
 ------------